Healthy Homes Assessment Poukawa

 Home Assessments Poukawa for Rental Properties

-There are a variety of concerns you should look for when conducting a house inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standard.
-The most common are:
+There are a myriad of concerns to check during the home assessment to see if your rental property meets all the basic requirements of Healthy Homes Standard.
+A few examples are:

 • Is the heater equipped with enough capacity?